Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Notation and Set Up

-Furthermore, we let $\vX_{it}$ be a vector of covariates measured on unit $i$ during time $t$.
-The characteristics collected in $\vX_{it}$ could be confounders of the relationship between the intervention and the outcome and/or effect modifiers.
+To complete the notation specification, we let $\vX_{it}$ be a vector of covariates measured on unit $i$ during time $t$.
+The characteristics collected in $\vX_{it}$ could be confounders of the relationship between the intervention and the outcome and/or effect modifiers; we do not distinguish between them for notational simplicity.
 The specific role as confounders or modifiers will be explicit as they are included in the different conditional sets of the identifying assumptions.
-We assume that the covariates corresponding to time $t$ are actually collected before the exposures and the implementation of the interventions at time $t$.
-Finally, we denote by $\overline{\vX}_{it}^{M,L}=\{\vX_{i,(t-M- L)},\vX_{i,(t-M- L+1)},\dots,\vX_{i,(t-M)}\}$ the collection of covariates of unit $i$ in the time window $[t-M-L, t-M]$.
+We assume that the covariates corresponding to time $t$ are collected just prior to the exposures and the implementation of the interventions at time $t$.
+We let $\vX_{i0}$ be the vector of time-invariant baseline covariates of unit $i$.
+Finally, we denote by $\overline{\vX}_{it}^{M,L}=\{\vX_{i,(t-M- L)},\vX_{i,(t-M- L+1)},\dots,\vX_{i,(t-M)}\}$ the collection of time-varying covariates of unit $i$ in the time window $[t-M-L, t-M]$.

+Finally, throughout, we use a stochastic (or model-based) perspective to causal inference, where all variables including exposures, treatments, outcomes, and covariates, are considered as random variables \citep[e.g.,][]{whatif, Li2022BayesianCI,Zigler2020BipartiteIA}.
+However, here our causal estimands will be based on finite sample averages of mean potential outcomes conditioned on the time-invariant baseline covariates $\vX_{i0}$, as our goal is to forecast on the same locations $\mathcal{I}$ the effect of an intervention or event observed in the past in a future time window where the distribution of time-varying covariates may be different.
+Furthermore, we assume that the conditional distribution of potential outcomes is homogeneous across units.

-\section{Motivating Example: The Effect of Public Policies or Social Events on Covid-related Deaths}
+\section{A Motivating Example: The Effect of Public Policies or Social Events on Covid-related Deaths}

-The global epidemic of COVID-19 has brought to the forefront the importance of modeling infectious disease transmission dynamics and its use to both understand the features of the infectious disease under investigation and the current epidemic status and to gain forecasting pictures of its impending spread in the near future.
-Simulation-based projections have also been used to make projections about the impact of possible interventions \cite{ferguson2020impact, Flaxman2020, davies2020effects, prem2020effect,di2020expected, anderson2020will, tuite2020mathematical, naturemedicine2021}.
+The global COVID-19 pandemic has underscored the critical role of modeling infectious disease transmission dynamics, not only to characterize the epidemiological features of the disease and assess the current state of an outbreak, but also to forecast its future trajectory.
+Simulation-based methods have been used to make projections about the impact of possible interventions \citep[e.g.,][]{davies2020effects, prem2020effect,anderson2020will}.
 The outputs of these models have helped healthcare systems make operational plans and public health officials make decisions about mitigation measures.
-Predicting the health effects of mitigation actions can help policy makers prioritize investments.
-In 2020, model-based forecasts about the spread of COVID-19 led to national lockdowns and border closures \citep{adam2020}.
+Predicting the health effects of mitigation actions can further help policy makers prioritize investments.
+For instance, in 2020, model-based forecasts about the spread of COVID-19 led to national lockdowns and border closures \citep{adam2020}.